CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 In addition, the analysis revealed that Tailwind Traders uses macOS devices in its environment.
 As part of the upcoming merger, you plan to prepare the Contoso tenant for the new macOS devices.

+## Exercise Objectives

+After completing this exercise, you'll be able to:

+- Deploy endpoint security baseline policies to strengthen device security.
+- Deploy antivirus software on macOS devices to protect against threats.
+- Encrypt macOS devices to ensure data security and compliance.

 ## Estimated Duration: 60 Minutes

 ## Architecture Diagram